ling-drag0n/CloudPaste-doc/docs/en/guide/mount-management.md

 - **Signing Duration**: Sets temporary link validity (in seconds). `0` means permanent (no expiration).
 - **Default Link/Proxy**: Specifies the default strategy for generating links under this mount.
 - **Cache TTL**: Duration (in seconds) for directory listing caching.
 Improves performance for frequently accessed but rarely changed files.
+- **Allow Computing Folder Size/Time**: When enabled, recursively calculates folder sizes and modification times when storage does not provide native data and index is unavailable (performance-intensive).
+Disabled by default.
 - **Enable/Disable**: When `is_active` is off, the mount becomes invisible to all users.
 Can be re-enabled anytime.
 - **Sort Order**: Lower `sort_order` values appear first—useful for prioritizing frequently used mounts.
 - **WebDAV Policy**: Default is `302_redirect` (recommended).
 Keep this unless specific needs arise.